paritytech/xcm-docs/src/journey/origins.md

 ClearOrigin
 ```

-The `ClearOrigin` instruction clears the origin of the current XCM.
+The `ClearOrigin` instruction clears the origin register in the XCVM.
 Specifically, it sets the origin field of the XCM context to None.
-This ensures that subsequent instructions in the XCM cannot use the authority of the origin to execute operations.
+This ensures that subsequent instructions in the XCM cannot use the privilege level of the cleared origin to execute operations.

 ## DescendOrigin
 ```rust,noplayground
 DescendOrigin(InteriorMultiLocation),
 ```
-The `DescendOrigin` instruction is used to change the XcmContext origin to an interior location or the current origin.
+The `DescendOrigin` instruction is used to change the XcmContext origin to an interior location of the current origin.

-This can be useful when executing instructions that need as context a specific location within the current origin.
+This can be useful when executing instructions that require a specific location within the current origin.

-Note that the XcmContext origin can hold up to a maximum of 8 `Junction`s, so when we try to append an `InteriorMultiLocation` that result in more than 8 `Junction`s, a `LocationFull` error is thrown.
+Note that the XcmContext origin is a `MultiLocation` containing an `InteriorMultiLocation` enum; it can only hold up to a maximum of 8 `Junction`s, so when we try to execute multiple `DescendOrigin` instructions which would result in an `InteriorMultiLocation` containing more than 8 `Junction`s, a `LocationFull` error is thrown.

 ## UniversalOrigin
 ```rust,noplayground